Philadelphia Wrongful Death Attorney

 As with other personal injury claims, the plaintiff (in wrongful death cases, the plaintiff will usually be a loved one or appointed representative of the deceased) must prove negligence on the part of the defendant.
 This involves establishing three things as true:

-- This breach of duty directly resulted in the victim’s death.
-The death of victim may not always be immediate.
+- This breach of duty directly resulted in the victim’s death: The death of the victim may not always be immediate.
 In some cases, the victim may contract an illness or suffer from serious injuries from which they cannot recover, and they ultimately die.
-If a court determines they died due to injuries sustained from the defendant’s negligence, the court will hold the defendant accountable for the victim’s death.
+If a personal injury court determines they died due to injuries sustained from the defendant’s negligence, the court will hold the defendant accountable for the victim’s death.

-While this may seem like a straightforward process, wrongful death cases can quickly become complicated when victims die immediately from the circumstances of their fatal incident, or if they are otherwise unable to provide testimony before their death.
-In some situations, a victim may suffer for a prolonged period after their incident, and cannot recover.
+While this may seem like a straightforward personal injury process, wrongful death cases can quickly become complicated when victims die immediately from the circumstances of their fatal personal injury, or if they are otherwise unable to provide testimony before their death.
+In some situations, a victim may suffer for a prolonged period after the incident, and cannot recover.
 The cost of ongoing, critical medical treatment can be astronomical.

-We understand that you may be concerned about how much money a Pennsylvania wrongful death attorney may cost.
-At the Ciccarelli Law Offices, we strive to provide legal service to people in need at a reasonable fee.
+Our firm understands that you may be concerned about how much money Philadelphia a wrongful death lawyer may cost.
+At the Ciccarelli Law Offices, we strive to provide legal services to people in need at a reasonable fee.

-When permissible, we provide legal services on a contingency fee basis for personal injury and wrongful death claims.
+When permissible, our law firm provides wrongful death legal services on a contingency fee basis for personal injury and wrongful death claims.
 This means that we do not get paid unless our clients get paid.
 Our fee comes from a percentage of the final settlement paid to the client.
 This percentage is arranged in a contract before we begin with the case.
-Our clients face no out-of-pocket costs during the case.
+Our wrongful death clients face no out-of-pocket costs during the case.

-The surviving loved ones of someone who wrongfully died should be given time to mourn and readjust to their lives.
-The legal issues of wrongful death cases are complex, so turn to an attorney who will explore every possible avenue for compensation and who will hold the responsible parties accountable for their negligence.
-Reach out to the personal injury lawyers at Ciccarelli Law Offices if you have any questions about wrongful death law or want to start reviewing a case today.
+The surviving loved ones of someone who suffered a wrongful death should be given time to mourn and readjust to their lives.
+The legal issues of wrongful death cases are complex, so turn to a Philadelphia wrongful death lawyer who will explore every possible avenue for compensation and who will hold the responsible parties accountable for their negligence.
+Reach out to the Philadelphia accident lawyers at Ciccarelli Law Offices so we can answer questions about wrongful death cases or for a free consultation of your case today.